 - tzaddik: a person who has achieved especially outstanding piety and holiness.
 The tzaddik’s prayers are considered especially potent.
 The Talmud states, "A tzadik decrees and the Holy One (blessed be He) fulfills."

-- Bobover: Bobov is a Hasidic group within Judaism with its headquarters in the neighborhood of Borough Park in Brooklyn, New York.
-It was originally formed in the town of Bobov in Galicia.
+- Bobov: a Hasidic group within Judaism, headquartered in Brooklyn, New York, but originally formed in the town of Bobov in Galicia.

 Strand PHIL.II Philanthropy and Civil Society